-Prediction of low-level shear generally improves when moving from the mesoscale domains to LES with, again, a large jump in performance on domain 3 (Figure 8 and Figure 7b and e).
-The mesoscale domains under-predict the low-level shear while 270 LES domain predictions come closer to the observed shear, but are too large.
+The prediction of low-level shear generally improves when moving from the mesoscale domains to LES with, again, a large jump in performance on domain 3 (Figs. 8 and 7b and e).
+The mesoscale domains underpredict the low-level shear, while LES domain predictions come closer to the observed shear but are too large.
 The gray-zone results are closest to observations in all SST setups.
-For the performance on the LES domains, this is mostly due to wind speeds being too low at the bottom of the rotor layer (Figure 8).
-For the mesoscale domains, wind speeds at the bottom of the rotor layer are faster than observed while wind speeds at hub-height are too slow.
-Domain 3 benefits from slightly faster wind speeds than LES at lower levels, but 275 similar wind speeds at hub-height, which produces more accurate predictions of low-level shear.
-Again, the variability across the mesoscale domains is larger than between the microscale domains.
+For the performance on the LES domains, this is mostly due to wind speeds being too low at the bottom of the rotor layer (Fig. 8).
+For the mesoscale domains, wind speeds at the bottom of the rotor layer are faster than observed, while wind speeds at hub height are too slow.
+Domain 3 benefits from slightly faster wind speeds than LES at lower levels but similar wind speeds at hub height, which produces more accurate predictions of low-level shear.
+Again, the variability across the mesoscale domains is greater than between the microscale domains.